 3. Inspect Other Home Exterior Elements:

 The most popular material used for commercial and home gutter systems, all seamless gutters from Thompson Creek are crafted from aluminum.
 This material has maintained its preference among buyers by offering the best of both worlds – affordability, and durability.
 Aluminum gutters also maintain their good looks for years, retaining their color better than vinyl gutters.
-Cost-effective, rust-resistant, and long-lasting, seamless aluminum gutters are our top pick!
+Cost-effective, rust-resistant, and long-lasting, seamless aluminum gutters are our top pick for your home.

-While vinyl is our preferred and recommended material for windows and siding, it’s not quite as strong an option when it comes to gutters – figuratively and literally.
-Unlike aluminum, vinyl gutters have a tendency to fade and “look old” very quickly.
+While vinyl is our preferred and recommended material for windows and siding, it’s not quite as strong an option when it comes to gutters.
+Unlike aluminum, vinyl gutters have a tendency to fade very quickly.
 Getting a strong, securely connected seal is also difficult, which can lead to frequent, ongoing leaking.
 As for their pros, vinyl gutters are rust and corrosion resistant, and a very budget-friendly option.
 However, given their propensity to need replacing much sooner than other materials – and the difficulty of keeping them functioning as intended – their long-term cost in dollars and frustration can quickly add up.

 Galvanized Steel Gutters

 Steel gutters are an attractive modern choice that holds its own in terms of durability, but they are not as rust-resistant as aluminum gutters, with the added disadvantage of damage or weakness in the system being more difficult to recognize.
 Whereas aluminum gutters have an enamel layer that readily shows signs of breakdown or cracking, the protective zinc layer of steel gutters is much harder to notice an issue with.
 This can mean that even when you are regularly inspecting your gutters, there can be issues that you aren’t aware of until the next storm hits.